 Admittedly, a small platform means less space for batteries and so the range of the following cars will never match the potential of larger alternatives.
 But a small battery also means a lower asking price; and if we’re talking about urban runabouts that do only the occasional longer journey, it’s debatable just how many owners would need more than, say, 180 miles of driving range.

 Best small electric cars 2021

 The all-electric version of the 208 supermini is one of several PSA Group compact EVs that hit the market in 2020, but it's the best priced and also the most visually appealing.
 For its mix of usable range, performance, value, practicality, style, perceived quality and driver appeal, it clearly deserves to figure highly if you’re shopping for your first electric car this year.
-Higher, perhaps, than any other pint-sized electric car.

 Unlike more low-rent-feeling EVs, the car’s materially rich interior distinguishes it just as clearly as the stylish bodywork.
 Practicality is on a par with the Renault Zoe and better than in a Mini Electric.
-Refinement beats both of those key rivals, too and performance is fairly strong.
+Refinement beats both of those key rivals too, and performance is fairly strong.
 Certainly, you get an adequate dose of that electric-motor-enabled ‘zip’.

 The car also rides with a suppleness missing from some smaller EVs, which often struggle to contain their body mass on the road, while in its higher-speed body movements it doesn't feel as heavy as key rivals.
 The steering is striking for its directness, although body control deteriorates a little bit if you drive more enthusiastically.
 Even so, it’s the roundedness of the e-208’s driving experience that really impresses.